azat-co/aws-intermediate/labs/2-sdk-runs-ec2.md

 ```

 The code above is pulling source code for the HTTP web server from GitHub's gist (azat-co profile).
-If you are curious, here's the Node server code:
+If you are curious, here's the Node server code (code/sdk/hello-world-server-port.js):

 ```js
 const port = process.env.PORT || 3000